Photobook Community Meta-list 2025

 3 Bravo – Felipe Romero Beltrán (Loose Joints)

-Chosen by 13 Katy Hundertmark, 48 Nadine Wietlisbach, 50 Narrativ
+Chosen by 13 Katy Hundertmark, 48 Nadine Wietlisbach, 50 Narrativa.

 3 El vuelo lleva al vuelo – Juanan Requena (Ediciones Anomalas)